 - msg_parts (iterable) A sequence of objects to send as a multipart message.
-Each element can be any sendable object (Frame, bytes, buffer-providers) - flags (int, optional) SNDMORE is handled automatically for frames before the last. - copy (bool, optional) Should the frame(s) be sent in a copying or non-copying manner. - track (bool, optional) Should the frame(s) be tracked for notification that ZMQ has finished with it (ignored if copy=True).
+Each element can be any sendable object (Frame, bytes, buffer-providers) - flags (int, optional) Any valid flags for Socket.send().
+SNDMORE is added automatically for frames before the last. - copy (bool, optional) Should the frame(s) be sent in a copying or non-copying manner.
+If copy=False, frames smaller than self.copy_threshold bytes will be copied anyway. - track (bool, optional) Should the frame(s) be tracked for notification that ZMQ has finished with it (ignored if copy=True).